 Using Accellion as an example, their customers could have been assessing the company on their adherence to the software development lifecycle (SDLC) – specifically maintenance processes, patching and updates.
 If Accellion was not able to demonstrate that it had the patching and update processes in place to prevent vulnerabilities from being exploited, a risk would be raised.

-Our free guide reveals 5 best practices for achieving a complete third-party risk management solution implementation.
+This complimentary guide details best practices for successfully managing risk throughout the vendor lifecycle.
 See what we've learned in our 15+ years of experience working with hundreds of customers.

 Performing risk assessments against vendors should also include an element of continuous monitoring.
 After all, most assessments happen on an annual basis, but risks are never static.
 Using the Accellion breach as an example, its customers could first monitor dark web criminal forums, hacker chatter or other related sites for mentions of Accellion, then triangulate that intelligence against published vulnerabilities to anticipate potential attacks.
 The problem with this approach though is that it involves at least a half-dozen disparate tools that don’t share data, making this type of analysis complex and time-consuming.
 Fortunately, there are tools available that normalize cybersecurity monitoring data from hundreds of sources and correlate it against risk assessment findings to escalate potential risks and identify recommended remediations.